stephaniebarrett/printable-pc-case/README.md

 ![Chassis Test Fit](v1/testfit.jpg "V1 Test Fit")

 ### V2 & V2-Compact
-A complete redesign has enebled me to mitigate most of the cracking, warping, and support issues by building panels rather than sections.
+A complete redesign has enabled me to mitigate most of the cracking, warping, and support issues by building panels rather than sections.
 This means all of the panels can be printed flat on the build plate and the hex sections come out quite well.
 I moved the PSU to the front of the case, which required standing it on it's side to fit beside an ATX mainboard within a 19" rack.
 That also means I've had to go from a 3U design to a 4U to fit it on it's side, and you'll need to plug it in at the front.
 However, all of the heavy components are now at the front of the case, close to the supports, which has allowed some thinner walls and a somewhat simpler system of joining the panels together.

 The compact version of the V2 case is almost identical.
 The most obvious difference is that the HDDs are mounted above the mainboard, allowing the case depth to be reduced by about 115mm